scheshmi/IMU-Video-OOD-HAR/README.md

 ## Citation

-If this work has helped you please cite the following:
+If you use or build upon this work, please cite:

 ```
 @InProceedings{pmlr-v298-cheshmi25a,